 In a twist of event, Apple bought NeXT and Jobs returned to Apple as the “interim” CEO.
 And the rest, they said, was history.

 In 2017, Apple’s revenue totaled $229 billion and the company has been repeatedly ranked as the world’s most valuable brand.
+It also became the world’s first trillion-dollar company in 2018.

 “I’m pretty sure none of this would have happened if I hadn’t been fired from Apple.
 It was awful-tasting medicine, but I guess the patient needed it.
 Sometimes life hits you in the head with a brick.
 Don’t lose faith.